YosubShin/koa/README.md

 # koa

 A lightweight command-line companion for the University of Hawai'i KOA cluster.
-The tool focuses on one job: making it easy to sync code, pick an appropriate GPU, submit jobs, and monitor their life cycle from your local workstation.
+The tool focuses on one job: making it easy to sync code, submit jobs, and monitor their life cycle from your local workstation.

 ---